Foundations for an Abstract Proof Theory in the Context of Horn Rules: Permutations and Simulations

 We introduce the \emph{path weakening} rule (denoted $\wk$) in the lemma below, which serves as a restricted form of the conventional weakening rule (cf. WrL in~\cite{Vig00}), only permitting the introduction of single edges between vertices in a g-sequent.
-By standard arguments, one can establish that $\wk$ is eliminable from any proof.
+By standard arguments, one can establish that $\wk$ is \emph{admissible} in any abstract calculus, i.e. if a g-sequent $\gseq$ has a proof in an abstract calculus $(\gspace{\etypset}, \ops \cup \{\wk\})$, then it has a proof in the abstract calculus $(\gspace{\etypset}, \ops)$.

-\begin{lemma} The path weakening rule $\wk$ (shown below) is eliminable from any proof:
+\begin{lemma} The path weakening rule $\wk$ (shown below) is admissible in any abstract calculus:

 where $\antii \in \{w \Ea u \ | \ \etypa \in \etypset \text{ and } w,u \in \univ(\ant \sar \suc) \}$. \end{lemma}